 Off-grid intelligence

 A fully offline software suite for when infrastructure fails.
-Local AI assistant, offline maps, mesh radio, supply tracking, and mission planning — runs on your own hardware.
+Store your most critical knowledge — field manuals, medical references, survival guides — and query it with a local AI that works when the internet doesn't.
+Maps, mesh radio, supply tracking, and mission planning included.
+Runs on your own hardware.
 No internet required.
 Ever.

 No spam.
 We'll reach out when it's ready to download.